infobloxopen/infoblox-ansible/ansible_collections/infoblox/nios_modules/README.md

 About
 ======

-Infoblox Ansible Collection for vNIOS allows managing your NIOS objects through APIs.
+Infoblox NIOS Modules for Ansible Collections allows managing your NIOS objects through APIs.
 It, thus, enables the DNS and IPAM automation of VM workloads that are deployed across multiple platforms.
 The `nios_modules` collection